Grants Program

 Emergent, early forming, or smaller projects or those at exploratory and learning stages, partnerships and relationship building.

-Scope: project design, research & planning, initial partner conversations & readiness building
+Scope: project design, research and planning, initial partner conversations, and readiness building.

-Small to medium scale, further along in design, development, collaboration, and implementation than headwaters.
+Small to medium scale, further along in design, development, collaboration, and implementation than Stream 1.

-Scope: community engagement, detailed research planning, partnership, and project development; smaller scale implementation and shovel ready projects.
+Scope: community engagement, detailed research planning, partnership, and project development; smaller-scale implementation and shovel-ready.

 Larger scale, stronger foundation of prior work and partnerships, collaboration, and readiness to implement.

-Scope: Partnerships in place, plans and projects or initiatives are well developed and ‘implementation’ or ‘shovel’ ready.
+Scope: partnerships in place, plans and projects or initiatives are well-developed; implementation or shovel-ready.

 Assessment Criteria and Eligibility